vickmuir/Backup/index.md

 ## Getting online help

 WebCC's systems are fully documented and support for the application is accessible within WebCC.
-Click the white question mark in a blue circle that is located in the upper right corner for **Help**.
+Click the white question mark in a blue circle that is located in the upper right for **Help**.
 Click any article or topic in the navigation bar on the left side to view more information.